ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-In the Integration Test Harness, the **wrappers** can be seen as the way we *internally* use to represent the SUT (a telescope), it's sub-systems and the devices.
+In the Integration Test Harness, the **wrappers** can be seen as the way we *internally* use to represent the SUT (a telescope), it's subsystems and the devices.
 Concretely, the wrappers are classes that:

-- encode the structure of the SUT (i.e. which sub-systems are part of it and which devices are part of each sub-system);
+- encode the structure of the SUT (i.e. which subsystems are part of it and which devices are part of each subsystem);
 - support the performing of "technical actions" on the devices (like the tear-down to a "base state", the logging of the device versions, etc.);